Jaguar F-Type: Suspension

 The F-Type has a double-wishbone front and rear suspension with adaptive dampers and adjustable suspension settings to allow the driver to adjust ride and handling.
 The car has a total of 25 different driving modes programmed to suit different road conditions and driving styles.

 Interior

-The interior of the F-Type has a two-seater setup with the leather upholstery and control buttons finished in aluminium.
+The interior of the F-Type has a two-seater setup with leather upholstery and control buttons finished in aluminium.
 There is a touchscreen display in the centre console and another TFT display between the dials in the instrument panel.
 There is also a choice of flat-bottom or Alcantara finish for the three-spoke steering wheel and buttons finished in soft-feel matte black.

 Equipment

 The F-Type debuted a stop-start engine shutoff function, which Jaguar claims boosts economy by 5 percent.

 The F-Type features bi-xenon headlights with integrated LED daytime running lights, along with full LED lighting at the rear.
 The S and V8 S versions come equipped with an "active exhaust system" which opens special valves over 3,000 rpm to intensify the sound profile.

 There is a retractable rear wing and door handles that are left hidden with the bodywork until needed.
 The fabric roof on the convertible raises or lowers in 12 seconds, and can be used when the car is moving at up to 30 mph.

 The audio systems offered, use Meridian technology with either 380 W spread across ten speakers or 770 W across twelve speakers.